Mindfulness and Character Trait of the Month

 Monthly Focus Character Trait:

-Our focus character trait for October is Cooperation.
+Our focus character trait for DECEMBER is a REVIEW of KINDNESS, COOPERATION & PERSEVERANCE.